How to treat a lump on your Achilles Tendon in 2022

 In contrast to an acute injury, lumps on the Achilles formed due to Achilles Tendinopathy generally take longer to heal and are not healed with rest alone.

-Achilles Tendonitis usually begins when the tendon is loaded beyond its capacity.
+Achilles Tendonitis occurs because of excess load placed on the Achilles Tendon.
 Increased load starts a process where parts of the Achilles tendon begin to change shape.

 The symptoms of Achilles Tendonitis are pain and decreased load tolerance, as well as a lump in the Achilles Tendon.

 Lumps on the Achilles tendon due to Achilles Tendinopathy are formed by changes that happen at a microscopic level.

 The Achilles Tendon fibres usually run parallel like cords in a rope.
 This gives the tendon great strength to resist any tension or pulling force.

 In Achilles Tendinopathy these tendon fibres become twisted and tangled.
 There is more growth of blood vessels in the affected area and there is more fluid that accumulates.

 This process usually happens in one part of the tendon while the rest of the tendon remains healthy.

 This will cause a lump to form on the middle of the tendon.

 What causes a lump at the base of the heel?